Directives - (Archived) Table of Contents|

 b.
 29 CFR 1910.147(d)(3) and (d)(5) provide that energy isolation be a mandatory part of employer's control procedure where either a lockout system or a tagout system is used.

 c.
-Similar machines and/or equipment (such as those using the same type and magnitude of energy and the same or similar types of controls) can be covered with a single written procedure.
+Similar machines and/or equipment (such as those using the same type and magnitude of energy and the same or similar types of controls) can be covered with a single written procedure.a.
+OSHA has determined that lockout is a surer means of ensuring deenergization of equipment than tagout, and that it is the preferred method.4.
+Employees and Training.

 b.
 29 CFR 1910.147(c)(3)(ii) provides that: When using a tagout program in those instances where the equipment is capable of being locked out, the employer shall demonstrate that the tagout program will provide a level of safety equivalent to the obtained when using a lockout program.
 Additional means beyond those necessary for lockout are required.
 (Additional means include: additional safety measures such as the removal of an isolating circuit element, blocking of a controlling switch, opening of an extra disconnecting device, or the removal of a valve handle to reduce the likelihood of inadvertent energization.)